jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 Make sure you go through the code line by line.
 The main outcome from this step of the process is to produce a list of terms/vocabulary that you either don’t understand or you’re unsure of.

 For this example, I will pull out a few terms and presume that we do not understand them.
 Note, you don’t have to be exhaustive with this, try to pick out terms/vocabulary that you feel might be pivotal to the main functionality of the code.
-Your list might look a little something like this:
+Your list might look something like this:

 * `connectedCallback`
 * `disconnectedCallback`